duke-aihealth-ds-fellowship/pytorch-template/README.md

 - Configuration and validation with Pydantic
 - Custom PyTorch dataset
 - Dataloaders for train, validation, and test splits
-- A training loop
+- A trainer with training and evaluation loop
 - Hyperparameter tuning with Optuna
-- Model checkpointing
 - Model evaluation with TorchMetrics
+- Feature importance with Captum

 ## Toy dataset examples

-- A custom PyTorch dataset for sequence data e.g. word embeddings
+- AG news text classification dataset
 - More to come...

 ## Design philosophy